silnrsi/pysilfont/docs/scripts.md

 Additional fields to restore can be added using `-r, --restore`.
 This will restore the fields listed if found in either fontinfo.plist or lib.plist

-Currently features.fea does not round-trip sucessfully, so `--nofea` can be used to suppress the production of a features.fea file.
+Currently features.fea does not round-trip successfully, so `--nofea` can be used to suppress the production of a features.fea file.

 Example usage: